Do you need an extended warranty?

 We take a look at whether extended warranties are really worth paying extra for.

 Peace of mind at a higher price

 The Australian Consumer Law provides you with consumer guarantees that the products you buy will do what you reasonably expect them to do.
-Warranties are separate promises to the consumer from the manufacturer.
-They can't exclude the consumer guarantees, but work alongside them.

 Questions to ask before buying an extended warranty

 - How much will it cost?
 Assess the cost of the extended warranty in relation to your purchase.
 If you bought a $20 rice cooker and the extended warranty costs $20, then you’re probably better off bypassing the extended warranty.

 - Will I have to pay extra?
 See if you have to pay any excess fees if you make a claim and are there any limits on the amount of claims you can make.

 - Is it the retailer or a third party who’s offering the extended warranty?
 In some cases, it may seem that the retailer is providing the warranty but there’s actually a third party providing the insurance.
 This is one to avoid because a third party may not have the same responsibility as the manufacturer or retailer.